alexcrichton/ssh2-rs/README.md

 [Documentation](https://docs.rs/ssh2)

 Rust bindings to libssh2, an ssh client library.
+This is a fork incorporating newer features than those presently availble in the parent repository.

 ## Usage